Charles Sarkis

-Charles F. Sarkis (January 30, 1940 – March 11, 2018) was an American restaurateur and dog racetrack owner who founded the Back Bay Restaurant Group and owned Wonderland Greyhound Park.
+Charles Frederick Sarkis (January 30, 1940 – March 11, 2018) was an American restaurateur and dog racetrack owner who founded the Back Bay Restaurant Group and owned Wonderland Greyhound Park.

 Early life

 Sarkis was raised in Milton, Massachusetts.
 His father, Abe Sarkis, was a well-known Boston bookmaker.
 His sister, Dorothy Morkis, was an equestrian who competed in the 1976 Summer Olympics.
 Sarkis received a bachelor's degree in business from Georgetown University and a master's in business from Boston College.
 While at Georgetown, Sarkis witnessed the gentrification of the Georgetown neighborhood and was inspired to do the same in Back Bay.

 Business career

 Back Bay Restaurant Group

 In 1964, Sarkis purchased Boraschi's restaurant in Boston.
 In 1968, he opened his second restaurant, Charley's, on Newbury Street.
 In 1992 he spun off his restaurant business into the Back Bay Restaurant Group, which went public at $17 a share.
 By 1999 the company stock had dropped to $3.50 a share and Sarkis took the company private for $38 million.
 By 2002, Back Bay Restaurant Group consisted of 35 restaurants on the East Coast, including the Abe & Louie's, J.C.
 Hillary's, Atlantic Fish Co., Coach Grill, Joe's American Bar & Grill, and Papa Razzi chains.

 In 2011, Sarkis sold 33 of his restaurants, which included 15 Joe's American Bar & Grill locations, 12 Papa Razzi restaurants and his flagship enterprise, Abe & Louie's to the Tavistock Restaurants, LLC.
 In March 2012 he sold seven Papa Razzi locations to the Newport Harbor Group.
 In December 2013, he closed his final two Massachusetts restaurants, Papa Razzi and Joe's American Bar and Grill in Hanover.
 His two remaining restaurants, both located in New Jersey, were closed at the end of March 2018.